Behaviour-Analytics/moodle-block_behaviour/README.md

 There is a button labeled "Cluster" above the student menu that moves from the graph viewing stage to the clustering stage.
 Clicking the button will show the same graph and student links, but with each student centroid denoted by a triangle.
-There is a checkbox to choose between the default decomposed centroids or weighted geometric centroids.
-The slider in the clustering interface controls the stages of clustering.
+There is a radio button to choose between the default weighted geometric centroids or decomposed centroids.
+The slider controls the stages of clustering.
 Moving the slider to the second position removes the graph and scales the student centroids to the edge of the viewing area.
 The third position on the slider allows clustering to be performed.
 A text box takes the number of clusters to use or the default of 3 will be used.
 The clustering can then be stepped through one iteration at a time or it can be played to convergence by using the associated play and step buttons.
-The stop button will reset the clustering stage.
-All the clustering results are logged in the right side panel which shows which cluster each student belongs to.
+The reset button will reset the clustering stage.
+All the clustering results are logged in the right side panel, which shows which cluster each student belongs to.

 During clustering, student centroids and clustering centroids can have comments added to them.
 Clicking a centroid will bring up a comment box to record any